-Many of the most current personality assessments are built on much older theories.
-Sometime around 2400 years ago, the physician Hippocrates described his theory that human moods, emotions were caused by an excess or lack of basic body fluids.
+Many of the current personality tests are built on older theories—sometimes much older theories.
+Around 2400 years ago, the physician Hippocrates described his idea that human moods were caused by an excess or lack of basic body fluids.
 Too much blood and you became giddy and talkative, too little and you would become morose.
 Feeling lazy?
 Blame it on too much phlegm.
-He probably borrowed the ideas from someone before him.
-Although it was not a sound medical observation, the idea of four different temperaments, or basis of personality keeps reappearing.
-And like artists using tempera paint (which comes from the same root word temperare meaning to mix) philosophers, physicians and psychologist kept mixing four different factors to obtain their spectrum of personalities.
+He probably borrowed this ideas from someone before him whose name we no longer know.

-- Phlegmatic—observant, steady, calm sometimes to point of sluggishness
+- Phlegmatic—observant, steady, calm sometimes to point of plain laziness

-- Melancholic—independent, cautious, moody and the most depressed of the four
+- Melancholic—independent, cautious, moody and the most often depressed

-If you want to find out more about Marston’s theory his book, Emotions of Normal People, is available as a free download (a lot cheaper than an original Wonder Woman comic): https://archive.org/details/emotionsofnormal032195mbp
+Finally, Marston decided that the extreme aggression of the highly dominant person could be caused by the excess of a substance in the human body, not exactly a fluid, but a hormone transported in body fluids.
+If you want to find out more about Marston’s theory read his book.
+Emotions of Normal People is available on Internet Archive—free, a lot cheaper than an original Wonder Woman comic. https://archive.org/details/emotionsofnormal032195mbp